BhavikDudhrejiya/Ensemble-Learning-Methods/README.md

 E. What is Aggregation ?:
 Aggregate the outcome to each sample to estimate the most possible accurate statistics for overall sample.

-F. What are the pro and cons of Bagging ?
+F. What are the pro and cons of Bagging ?:

-Pros:
-1. It reduce the overfitting problem.
+Pros: It reduce the overfitting problem.
 It means Bagging handle the data have high variance and low bais.

-Cons:
-1. Bagging is not helpful incase of high bais
+Cons: Bagging is not helpful incase of high bais.